SherlockPsy/Life/TOTAL_PLAN.md

 - source = "REBECCA"
 - evidence_text = Rebecca’s response

-3.3 The system MAY write nothing beyond the required GEORGE block.
-3.4 No other block types may be written at this milestone.
+3.3 The system MUST NOT write any other public sources at this milestone.

+3.4 Written ≠ rendered (v6):
+- This milestone does not require unrendered/private writing.
+- This milestone does not forbid it at the constitutional level.
+- Implementation MUST follow the Work Order for whether private writing is introduced here.

 4. Retrieval rules — GET /public/latest
 - Returns the most recent public blocks.